-The APCN training programme consists of three trainings in 2013- one in Liberia, Burundi and South Sudan.
+The 2013 APCN training programme consisted of three training sessions – one in Liberia, Burundi and South Sudan.
 This network was made up of 18 participants from Burundi, DRC, Liberia and South Sudan.
 The participants were from CSOs, Academica and Government in the countries mentioned above.
 The programme focused on the development of peacebuilding planning skills and projects.

 This is a video of the closing of the third training in the programme, held in Juba, South Sudan.